ashikkabeer/short.ly/README.md

 # Short.ly

-URL shortening platform.
+Short.ly is a URL shortening platform designed to simplify long URLs into concise, shareable links.
 It handles backend operations, including URL processing, database interactions, and API integrations.